2002 Dutch general election: LPF internal conflicts (May–October 2002)

 Two days after the election, MP Leon Geurts was rejected from the LPF's parliamentary caucus after it was found he had falsified parts of his CV, including making an unverified claim that he was a doctorandus in economics from Erasmus University Rotterdam.
 He subsequently stepped down from the House and retired from politics citing media pressure and threats made to his LPF colleagues.

 After the election, the LPF gradually descended into administrative chaos: correspondence went unanswered, the membership register was incomplete, and treasurer Herman Dost blocked any audit of party accounts.
 To force a reset, MPs installed an eight‑member interim board on 5 June, but this was decried as an imposed regime with no involvement from grassroots supporters.
 Regional coordinators feared marginalisation, and founding board members Dost and Peter Langendam turned against the new statutes that limited rank‑and‑file voting rights.
-On 27 June they revoked the interim board’s mandate, prompting MPs to threaten secession.
-After mediation by major donors, a compromise kept Langendam and Dostuntil a July assembly, yet they resigned under pressure on 2 and 3 July respectively and ceded authority to businessman Ed Maas and lawyer Cees van Leeuwen.Although an extraordinary gathering of 800 members endorsed Maas’s reorganisation mandate, divisions persisted; online entrepreneur Ruud Both, Dost’s ally, intiially denounced the procedure and vowed a rival meeting, but still ended up taking a position under Maas.
+On 27 June they revoked the interim board's mandate, prompting MPs to threaten secession.
+After mediation by major donors, a compromise kept Langendam and Dostuntil a July assembly, yet they resigned under pressure on 2 and 3 July respectively and ceded authority to businessman Ed Maas and lawyer Cees van Leeuwen.Although an extraordinary gathering of 800 members endorsed Maas's reorganisation mandate, divisions persisted; online entrepreneur Ruud Both, Dost's ally, initially denounced the procedure and vowed a rival meeting, but still ended up taking a position under Maas.